-Monetary policy has absolutely played a crucial role in getting us back on track (Williams 2014).
-We've achieved our mandate of full employment and we're heading towards 2% inflation.
+Monetary policy has absolutely played a crucial role in getting us back on track.5 We've achieved our mandate of full employment and we're heading towards 2 percent inflation.
 But, it's important to recognize what monetary policy can and can't do-not to mention what it should and shouldn't.
-The job of monetary policy is to get the economy to full strength with maximum employment and steady 2% inflation, using the tools available to us.
+The job of monetary policy is to get the economy to full strength with maximum employment and steady 2 percent inflation, using the tools available to us.
 As I said earlier, that's a relatively limited kit and is restricted largely to money in the system and the rates at which it is lent.
 How the economy develops and performs in the long run depends on a host of other factors that are outside our purview and ability to influence.

-What comes next is addressing long-run trends in productivity and the quality of the labor force, and those are determined by the investments we make in technology and education, by tax policies and long-term fiscal decisions (see Fernald and Jones (2015) regarding technology and education; see also Williams 2016).
+What comes next is addressing long-run trends in productivity and the quality of the labor force, and those are determined by the investments we make in technology and education, by tax policies and long-term fiscal decisions.
 That's what's going to shape the economy over the next decade, and that conversation extends far beyond the Federal Open Market Committee meeting room.